How to Report Fraud, Waste, and Abuse

 Complainants may make allegations anonymously.
 However, anonymous allegations may lack the specificity needed for the OIG to fully investigate.
 Complainants who identify themselves will not have their names revealed unless the Inspector General determines the disclosure is unavoidable.

 Reprisal and retaliation for reporting wrongdoing is prohibited by Federal law and regulations.
-(See the No Fear Act.)
+(See the No Fear Act and the Whistleblower Protection Enhancement Act.)
 However, individuals may be subject to disciplinary or criminal action for knowingly making a false complaint or providing false information.

 Complaints Regarding Farm Credit System Institutions